ElijahGray99/a4-ElijahGray-a25/README.md

 a lot of weaknesses in my previous project and gave me an opportunity to improve them.

 This new technology while a little difficult at first for me did not hurt the development experience now that I know it.
 I feel as if
 I can make much more powerful websites now with dynamic content.
+I think as I started doing it more it became much easier.

 AI notice: I utilized chatgpt, gemini to give me examples for various things such as getting started with a react app, displaying dynamic data and how/why it works with react.
 I asked for some help with debugging, it pointed out some common pitfalls I